stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/upstream-analysis/README.md

 ### Run module on an interactive session on HPC within the container

-To run all of the Rscripts in this module sequentially on an interactive session on HPC, please run the following command from an interactive compute node:
+To run all of the Rscripts in this module sequentially on an interactive session on HPC, please run the following command from an interactive compute node (while within the container):

 ```
 bash run-upstream-analysis.sh
 ```

-### Run module by using lsf on HPC within the container
+### Run module by using lsf on HPC with the container

 There is also the option to run a lsf job on the HPC cluster by using the following command on an HPC node: